preusser/q27/README.md

 The VHDL implementation builds upon the
 [PoC Library](https://github.com/VLSI-EDA/PoC), which is published under the terms of the Apache 2.0 license.

+## News
+Dec 2015:
+With our new multi-FPGA cluster setup and running, we hope to make considerable computational progress over the holidays.
+(Yes, we let them labor hard while we relax.)
+Check out the [performance figures](#how-to-contribute) to appreciate their contribution.

 ## Purpose
 Q27 demonstrates the tremendous power of compute accelerators provided through